surfypro/surfy-help/docs/access/en_google.md

 6. Once your access is approved and your role related to your company is assigned, you will receive a confirmation email.

-## Connecting via Your Google Account
+## Connecting via your Google account

 7. Once your access is approved, go back to [https://app.surfy.pro](https://app.surfy.pro):